KristofferC/PGFPlotsX.jl/docs/src/man/axiselements.md

 - [strings](@ref latex_code_strings), which are inserted verbatim.

+This section documents these.

 ## [Plots](@id plotlike)

 A plot is an element inside an axis.
-It could be a simple line or a 3D surface etc. A plot is created by wrapping one of the structs shown above.
+It can be a wide range of constructs, from a simple line to a 3D surface.
+A plot is created by wrapping one of the [data structures](@ref Data).

+!!! note

+    PGFPlots uses `\addplot` & friends for visualization that uses a single data source, in most cases drawn using the same style.
+If you want to plot multiple sources of data that share axes, eg two time series, your axis will have multiple “plots” in the terminology of PGFPlots.

 ### Plot and PlotInc